 Teachers arrange field trips to various sites that are relative to education and cultural training.
 A nominal fee may be charged.
-Only parents or grandparents may serve as chaperones, and all must be cleared through the administration.
 Preschoolers may not attend field trips.

 Honor Society

 American Christian Honor Society inductions are held annually.
 Students are chosen for scholarship, leadership, character, and Christian service.
 To qualify, a student must be in the college preparatory course of study with a minimum 3.50 G.P.A. and shall have earned three credits of mathematics, three credits of science, and one fine arts credit.